Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: Contribution from time-like hypersurface

 When deriving the Feynman rules, we only include the integrals contributed from $ \Xi $, the space-like part of $ \S_{\FO} $, which has been regarded as a large enough space-like hyperplane that is perpendicular to the time direction.
 In this section, we show that the diagram rules related to ``$ D $"s should be revised if one evaluates the Wigner function on the time-like part of the $ \S_{\FO} $.

-In this section, we assume that the space-like hypersurface $ \Xi $ can be approximate to a flat hyperplane $\Xi_A$ with small variations in time.
+In this section, we assume that the space-like hypersurface $ \Xi $ can be taken as a flat hyperplane $\Xi_A$ with small variations in time.
 For any point on the auxiliary hyperplane $ \Xi_B $, the time component is a fixed value,

 while the time for any point on $ \Xi_A$ is another fixed value,

 Here $\Delta t$ is the distance between $\Xi_A$ and $\Xi_B$ on the time axis.
 Meanwhile, for any point $ x $ on $ \S_{\FO} $\,, it should satisfy